MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-selling-assembling-and-shipping-kits.md

 4. Choose the **Register** action, and then choose the **Yes** button.

-    Next, synchronise the new warehouse entries with stock.
+    Next, synchronise the new warehouse entries with inventory.

 5. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item Journals**, and then choose the related link.
 The **Item Journal** page opens.
 6. Choose the **Calculate Whse.
 Adjustment** action.